FHA vs. Conventional Loans: Pros, Cons and Requirements

 Mortgage insurance

-If your down payment is less than 20%, your lender will likely require that you have mortgage insurance for a conventional loan.
+If your down payment is less than 20%, your lender will likely require mortgage insurance for a conventional loan.
 With an FHA loan, mortgage insurance is mandatory regardless of the size of your down payment.

 Before going further, let’s tackle some quick definitions.
-Mortgage insurance for conventional loans is referred to as private mortgage insurance, or PMI.
-FHA mortgage insurance is known as mortgage insurance premium (MIP).
+Mortgage insurance for conventional loans is called private mortgage insurance (PMI).
+FHA mortgage insurance is known as a mortgage insurance premium (MIP).

-Homebuyers with FHA loans have two different types of insurance costs: the upfront mortgage insurance premium as well as an annual premium paid monthly.
-The upfront portion is equal to 1.75% of the FHA loan and is due at the end of the sales process, which may hike up closing costs.
+Homebuyers with FHA loans have two types of insurance costs: an upfront mortgage insurance premium and an annual premium paid monthly.
+The upfront portion is 1.75% of the FHA loan amount and is due at the end of the sales process, which may increase closing costs.
 The annual premium portion typically runs 0.55% to 0.75% of your mortgage balance.

-Usually, private mortgage insurance (PMI) costs between 0.3% to 1.5% of the loan amount per year and is broken down into monthly installments.
+Private mortgage insurance (PMI) typically costs between 0.3% and 1.5% of the loan amount per year and is paid in monthly installments.

 Mortgage insurance policies protect the lender — not you — in the event that you default on your monthly mortgage payments.